 The Siddur Farhi which was first published in 1917,in Cairo, Egypt.
 It offers an Arabic translation of the daily prayers according to Sephardic rites including those for Shabbat and all Festivals (except Rosh Hashanah and Yom Kippur).
 It also include all the prayers and benedictions associated with every Jewish life cycle events.

 The 4th 2015 edition has a blue softcover cover (see pictures from the links of the table below) and contains 574 pages.
-It is printed by CreateSpace and and distributed locally in each country where Amazon operates.
-It can also be ordered directly from the CreateSpace Store (book # 5239248) or from your local bookstore.
+It is printed and distributed locally in each country where Amazon operates.

 Few pages of the 2015 edition and certain sections of the Siddur Farhi can be previewed at these links.